-- Memory management is very easy since the de allocation is done by the garbage
+- Features of Java memory management is very easy since the de allocation is done by the garbage

 collector automatically (more on this later)

-- Run time errors in Java provides object oriented exception handling to manage run
+- Features of Java Run time errors in Java provides object oriented exception handling to manage run

 time errors (covered late in Exception Handling).

 Features of Java java is a programming language designed for the distributed environment of the internet and helps to write interactive programs where in multiple tasks can be performed simultaneously thus making it a robust programming language.
 Java is inherently multithreaded as there can be multiple executing threads in a single Java program.
 For example Java program can run three applets on the same page, provided that each applet gets equal time from the CPU.